 The Pudelpointer is a mix between a Pointer and a Pudel and originates from Germany.
 This breed has long double-coated fur that is also water-resistant.
 Most of these dogs are born with the color brown.
 They are great at tracking, pointing, and hunting smaller to larger animals.
 They prefer to chase birds and smaller animals such as hare and badgers.
 They weigh from 40 to 65 pounds in weight.
 This breed is intelligent and responsive.
 This breed to take to both the land and water.

 #28 Karelian Bear Dog

-The Karelian Bear Dog is a larger frame dog weighing around 40-51 pounds in weight and is commonly used to hunt both smaller and larger animals such as bear and moose.
-This breed mostly comes in a combination of two colors which include black and white.
+The Karelian Bear Dog is a larger frame dog weighing around 40-51 pounds in weight and is commonly used for hunting both smaller and larger animals such as bears and moose.
+This breed mostly comes in a combination of two colors, which include black and white.
 This dog is very territorial and will not allow other dogs inside its perimeter.
 They might require specialized training on how to deal with separation anxiety and their dominance.
 They are also used to living in packs.
 This dog is also independent and will most likely survive on its own.